White Sox vs. Rangers Player Props Betting Odds

-Luis Robert and Marcus Semien are among the players with prop bets available when the Chicago White Sox and the Texas Rangers play at Globe Life Field on Wednesday (at 8:05 PM ET).
+Player prop betting options for Marcus Semien, Luis Robert and others are available in the Texas Rangers-Chicago White Sox matchup at Globe Life Field on Thursday, starting at 2:05 PM ET.

 Bet on this matchup or its props with BetMGM!